wiseodd/wiseodd.github.io/_posts/2023-12-13-volume-form.md

 So we can't apply the relation $dx = \abs{\det{J^{-1}}} \, dy$ to complete the steps.
 What gives?

-This is actually because there is a Jacobian-determinant term that we forgot about because we don't see things as a whole.
+This is actually because there is a Jacobian-determinant term that we forget about because we don't see things as a whole.
 The complete way to see a pdf is in terms of the Radon-Nikodym derivative.
 So, let's see, in $x$-coordinates, we have: